Dimensional analysis in relativity and in differential geometry: Stress-energy-momentum tensor

 First, the notions of volumic energy and momentum, areic energy flux, and stress imply some kind of integration over three-dimensional spacelike or timelike regions.
 Such integration needs a 3-form and thus excludes alternatives~\eqref{eq:T_co_contra} and \eqref{eq:T_contra3_contra}.

-Second, the total energy measured within a \emph{topologically} specified three-dimensional spatial region of an observer's orthogonal hyperplane is considered to be independent of the extent of that region, whether the extent is reckoned by a physical metric or by arbitrary coordinate intervals.
-The \emph{volumic} energy therefore \emph{does} depend on the extent of the region and must change accordingly.
+Second, the total energy measured within a \emph{topologically} specified three-dimensional spatial region of an observer's orthogonal hyperplane is considered to be independent of the \enquote{volume} of that region, whether this volume be reckoned by a physical metric or by arbitrary coordinate intervals.
+The \emph{volumic} energy therefore \emph{does} depend on the volume of the region and must change accordingly.
 Similar arguments hold for the surface energy flux.
 Only the second tensor alternative~\eqref{eq:T_co_co3} above is consistent with these requirements.

-This extent-scaling argument also suggests that the volumic-momentum part $\yp_{x}\ \di x\otimes\dixyz$ should not be interpreted as an areic mass flux $\Ma\Le^{-2}\Ti^{-1}$, that is, as something that needs to be integrated over a surface: the basis element $\di x\otimes\dixyz$ indicates that integration should happen over a volume instead: $\dim(\yp_{r}) = (\Ma\Le\Ti^{-1})\ \Le^{-3}$.
-A similar situation occurs for the stress part, which should be interpreted as an areic momentum flux: $\dim(\yt_{rs}) = (\Ma\Le\Ti^{-1})\ \Le^{-2}\Ti^{-1}$.
+This volume-scaling argument also suggests that the volumic-momentum part $\yp_{x}\ \di x\otimes\dixyz$ should not be interpreted as an areic mass flux $\Ma/(\Le^{2}\Ti)$, that is, as something that needs to be integrated over a surface and over time to yield a mass.
+The second factor of the basis element $\di x\otimes\dixyz$ indicates that integration should instead happen over a volume, to yield a momentum: $\dim(\yp_{r}) = (\Ma\Le\Ti^{-1})/\Le^{3}$.
+A similar situation occurs for the stress part, which should be interpreted as an areic momentum flux: $\dim(\yt_{rs}) = (\Ma\Le\Ti^{-1})/(\Le^{2}\Ti)$.
 It is worth noting that scaling reinterpretations of this kind occur, even for more components, in all other fifteen alternatives for the stress-energy-momentum tensor.
-Intrinsic dimensional analysis alone thus suggests that there is a differences between mass flux and momentum.
+Intrinsic dimensional analysis alone thus suggests that there is a difference between mass flux and momentum, a fact that relativity theory makes quite clear \citep[see \eg]{eckart1940c}.

-Third, the value of the energy density should not change under a change in the orientation of the spacelike coordinates.
+Third, the value of the energy density should not change under a change in the orientation of the spacelike coordinates: the total energy in a small region of space remains the same if we decide to replace the coordinate $x$ with $-x$.
 The 3-covector slot in alternative~\eqref{eq:T_co_co3} should therefore have a twisted orientation.
 This means that the 3-form $\dixyz$ actually has an inner orientation in the positive $t$ direction, the 3-form $\ditzy$ in the positive $x$ direction, and so on \citep[To visualize this \cf][Fig.~6 and table in \sect~II.8 p.~31]{schouten1951_r1989}[and][Fig.~22.10]{burke1985_r1987}.

 A heuristic application of intrinsic dimensional analysis combined with integration, scaling, and orientation arguments thus tells us that the stress-energy-momentum tensor has variance type $\yT\i{_{\q\mul{\q\q\q}}}$, that is, it's a covector-valued 3-covector, or a four-times-covariant tensor completely antisymmetric in three slots.
 The 3-covector part has a twisted orientation.
 This tensor has the dimension of an \emph{action}: